tom-draper/call-graph-viz/README.md

 ## Usage

-Copy the Python code you wish to visualise into the <code>/code</code> directory.

-Install npm dependencies
+Install npm dependencies:

 ```bash
 npm install
 ```

+Copy the Python code you wish to visualise into the <code>/code</code> directory.

 Run the <code>main.js</code> file using node, followed by the name of the Python file to visualise: